-In this article, we look at what the science says about celery juice, and what people need to know before they drink it.
+In this article, we look at what the science says about celery juice and what people need to know before they drink it.

-The celery plant and its seeds both contain chemicals that nutritionists call phytonutrients.
+In addition, the celery plant and its seeds both contain chemicals that nutritionists call phytonutrients.
 These chemicals have potent antioxidant and anti-inflammatory properties.

-Despite recent claims, few studies have investigated whether drinking celery juice improves people’s health.
+Few studies have investigated whether drinking celery juice improves people’s health.
 Instead, most research has examined the health benefits that experts associate with consuming specific nutrients that celery and its seeds contain.

 Inflammation and allergies

 Results showed that giving the mice luteolin 30 minutes before exposing them to an allergen significantly reduced the levels of inflammation within their lungs and nasal passages.

 However, scientists still need to do further studies to confirm whether luteolin has similar anti-allergy effects in humans.

 The researchers concluded that apigenin works by suppressing the immune system.
 It does this by interrupting cells’ transportation and signaling capabilities that trigger inflammation.

 Luteolin and apigenin may also offer protection against certain brain diseases.

 An older 2013 study investigated whether luteolin could reduce inflammation and protect against neurodegeneration in rodents with diabetic encephalopathy (DE).
 DE refers to brain abnormalities and impaired cognitive function that may affect people with type 2 diabetes.